jskoiz/metar/packages/examples/README.md

 ## Troubleshooting

-### "Insufficient balance" error
+### "Insufficient balance" or "no record of a prior credit" error

 If you see an insufficient balance error:

-1. Make sure you have SOL in your wallet for transaction fees
+1. **SOL balance**: Make sure you have SOL in your wallet for transaction fees
-2. On devnet, airdrop SOL: `solana airdrop 1 <YOUR_PUBLIC_KEY> --url devnet`
+   - On devnet, airdrop SOL: `solana airdrop 1 <YOUR_PUBLIC_KEY> --url devnet`

+2. **USDC token account**: The error "no record of a prior credit" means your USDC token account doesn't exist or has no balance
+   - Token accounts are automatically created when needed
+   - You still need SOL for the creation transaction fee
+   - You need USDC balance in the account (at least the payment amount)

+3. **USDC balance**: You need sufficient USDC in your associated token account
-3. Note: You'll also need USDC tokens for the payment itself.
-On devnet, you may need to use a faucet or mint tokens if you have mint authority.
+   - On devnet, you may need to use a faucet or mint tokens if you have mint authority
+   - Devnet USDC mint: `4zMMC9srt5Ri5X14GAgXhaHii3GnPAEERYPJgZJDncDU`

 ### "Payment verification failed" error